aditi2605/recipe_app/README.md

 PostgreSQL with SQLAlchemy
 JWT-based authentication
 Pydantic for schema validation
-Image storage with static file serving
+Azure Blob Storage for cloud-based image upload and retrieval

 ### Deployment
 Frontend: Vercel
 Backend: Render
 Database: PostgreSQL (Render)
+Image Hosting: Azure Blob Storage (Static Container)

 ## Installation Instructions

 1. Clone the repository
 2. Navigate to the `backend` folder and create a virtual environment
 3. Install dependencies from `requirements.txt`
-4. Run FastAPI using `uvicorn main:app --reload`
+4. Run FastAPI using `uvicorn app.main:app --reload`
 5. Navigate to the `frontend` folder and run `npm install`
 6. Start the frontend with `npm run dev`
 7. Create appropriate `.env` files for both frontend and backend with your keys, URLs, and database connection details